Educational institutions have a responsibility to dissuade students from pursuing fields of study in which they are unlikely to succeed.

 Though believing educational institutions should discourage students from certain fields has various valid points, these claims do not outweigh the opposing side.
 Educational institutions should not dissuade students from fields of study that interest them because they cannot predict success or interest.

-- We can usually learn much more from people whose views we share than from people whose views contradict our own Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position 50
+- Any leader who is quickly and easily influenced by shifts in popular opinion will accomplish little Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take In 83

 Grammar and spelling errors: